-Council is requesting the Victorian Government and Australian Government to declare a climate emergency, recognising that climate change is a global challenge and poses a serious risk to the Australian population.
+Council is requesting the Victorian Government and Australian Governments declare a climate emergency, recognising that climate change is a global challenge and poses a serious risk to the Australian population.

-We also request the Victorian and Australian Governments to commit to urgent action to reduce the impacts of climate change and, in doing so, maintain a safe environment for current and future generations.
+We request that the Victorian and Australian Government commit to urgent action to reduce the impacts of climate change and in doing so maintain a safe environment for current and future generations.

-What is the issue this initiative will address?
+What is the issue that this initiative will address?

 Climate change, including sea level rise and mass species extinction, poses serious risks to residents and communities across Port Phillip and Australia, and should be treated as an emergency.

-We are already seeing the impacts of climate change and, over time, this will result in significant financial, social and environmental impacts on our community, including:
+We are already seeing the impacts of climate change and over time these impacts will result in significant financial, social and environmental impacts on our community, including: